Dorian

 Just. . . numb.

-And numb was easier than angry.
-Easier than sad.
-Easier than confused.
-But when it was over, and he leaned against the cold shower tile, her arms still around him, the weight returned.
-The ache.
+And numb was easier than feeling angry, sad and confused.
+But when it was over, and he leaned against the cold shower tile with her arms still around him, the weight returned.
 The knowing that things weren't right.
 Still, when they reached his bed, and she pulled him in again, he didn’t stop her.

-The second time was quieter.
-More desperate.
-Like both of them were pretending this still meant something.
+The second time was quieter and more desperate.
 Like they could rewind time with friction and heat.
-As he came undone, breath ragged and eyes half-closed, a different face flickered through his mind.
+As he came undone, breath ragged and eyes closed, a different face flickered through his mind.

 Amara.